 Jackson Safety Element Welding with Auto-Darkening Filter (ADF) offers consumers essential functionality at an affordable price.

-It features a tough and fast Shade 10 lens, with two independent sensors, allowing you to get the job done right.
+It features a tough, fast Shade 10 lens and two independent sensors, allowing you to get the job done right.
 Additionally, it operates on solar power, eliminating the need for batteries.
 The Jackson Safety Element welding helmet meets the ANSI Z87.1 standard.

 The Jackson Safety Element Helmet is packaged in units of 4 per box and meets ANSI Z87.1-2010 and CSA standards.